 It might contain over 500 calories per piece, but they are all so worth it! 🙂 Each and every one of them!
 It is not something I would make on a regular basis, but when I make it, it is a real treat!

 - The good news is that it has to be prepared one day in advance, so at least you will not have to stress yourself on the day of the feast.
 And I guess after you got to taste this once, you will like it so much that you will not care about the work the next time you decide to bake it.

-The cake base is not very sweet, so if you taste it before assembling the whole cake, you might think that's not right.
+- The cake base is not very sweet, so if you taste it before assembling the whole cake, you might think that's not right.
 It was my first thought anyway, I thought I had ruined the cake.
 However, the buttercream filling and the caramel are so sweet, that will be enough sweetness for the whole cake.

 - I did leave it unattended for just one moment the first time I made this cake and it curdled in about 2 seconds.
 Stand by and keep stirring – the effort is well worth it!

-- 5 + 3 + 8 tablespoons granulated sugar
+- 5 tablespoons granulated sugar

 - 1 pinch of salt

-- 1 tablespoon rum, optional
+- 1 tablespoon rum optional

 - 2 tablespoons lemon juice

-- 200 ml/ 6.7 fl.oz/ ¾ cup + 2 tablespoons milk
+- 200 ml milk 6.7 fl.oz/ ¾ cup + 2 tablespoons

-- 1-2 teaspoons vanilla extract
+- 1-2 teaspoons vanilla extract to taste

-- Preheat the oven to 220 degrees Celsius/ 430 degrees Fahrenheit.
+- Roast walnuts: Preheat the oven to 220 degrees Celsius/ 430 degrees Fahrenheit.
 Line a baking tray with baking paper.
 Spread the walnuts on the baking tray in an even layer and roast for about 3 or 4 minutes until slightly golden and beginning to be fragrant.
 Keep an eye on them, they should not get too dark or they will taste bitter.
 Take out of the oven and let get cold.

 - Make the caramel: Place 5 tablespoons of the sugar in a non-stick pan.
-Let it caramelize taking care that it doesn't get too dark.
-Take off the heat and stir in the 100 g/ 1 cup walnuts you have just weighed.
-Spread this mixture on the aluminum foil and let get completely cold.
+Let it caramelize, taking care that it doesn't get too dark.
+Next, take off the heat and stir in the walnuts you have just weighed.

-- Preheat the oven to 180 degrees Celsius/ 360 degrees Fahrenheit.
-Line the baking tray with baking paper.
+- Preheat the oven to 180 degrees Celsius/ 350 degrees Fahrenheit.
+Line the baking tray (about 30x40 cm/ 12x15 inches) with baking paper.

-- To make the cake base start by separating the eggs.
-Beat the egg whites with the pinch of salt until stiff.
-Add 3 tablespoons sugar, the rum (optional) and the lemon juice and continue beating until stiff and glossy.
+- Make the batter: Separate the eggs.
+Set the yolks aside; you will only need them for the buttercream.
+Beat the egg whites with a pinch of salt until stiff.
+Add 3 tablespoons sugar, rum (optional), and lemon juice and continue beating until stiff and glossy.
 Carefully fold in the rest of the ground and roasted walnuts.

-- Beat the soft butter until light and fluffy.
+- Make the buttercream: In the meantime take the butter out of the fridge and let it get soft.
+Beat the soft butter with the hand-held mixer until light and fluffy.
 Start adding the cold egg yolk cream, one tablespoon at a time, while beating continuously.
-Beat in the vanilla extract, to taste, as well.
+Beat in the vanilla extract to taste, as well.

-- Place one slice of the cake base on a rectangular serving platter.
-Cover with one third of the buttercream, place another slice of cake on top, cover with another third buttercream as well.
-Place the third cake slice on top and cover with the rest of the buttercream.
+- Fill cake: Place one slice of the cake base on a rectangular serving platter.
+Cover with one-third of the buttercream, place another piece of cake on top, cover with another third of the buttercream.
+Finally, place the third cake slice on top and cover with the rest of the buttercream.